vladimirttt123/chiaposht/README.md

 ### Limitations
 * The maximum bits to cut by this method is k+8 (11 from table 2 and k-3 from table 1).
 * CPU only compression/decompression
-* No computation on remote server (could be added in future)

 ### Remote Compute
 There is an experimental capability for remote or more precise distributed compute.